bharadwajdandi-29/bharadwajdandi-29/README.md

 - 👋 Hi, I’m @bharadwajdandi-29
 - 👀 I’m interested in coding
 - 🌱 I’m currently pursuing btech in lendi institute of engineering and technology
-- 📫 you reach me on this mail address
+- 📫 you can reach me on this mail address bharadwajdandi2904@gmail.com